David Blumberg: Leading the National Library of Israel Renewal

-Since 2007, Blumberg has served as the director of the National Library of Israel board of directors.
-In this capacity he has led the National Library's comprehensive renewal process, which is being driven by the changing values, challenges, needs and technological developments of the 21st century.
-The process aims to transform the National Library into a leading cultural and educational center serving all of Israel's citizens, the international Jewish community, and diverse audiences worldwide.
-The process will culminate with the completion of the new National Library campus now under construction in Jerusalem's National District.
+From 2007 to 2022, Blumberg served as the director of the National Library of Israel board of directors.
+In this capacity he led the National Library's comprehensive renewal process, which is being driven by the changing values, challenges, needs and technological developments of the 21st century.
+The process aimed to transform the National Library into a leading cultural and educational center serving all of Israel's citizens, the international Jewish community, and diverse audiences worldwide.
+The process culminated with the completion and opening of the new National Library campus in Jerusalem's National District.

 Blumberg signed the National Library of Israel Charter at a ceremony attended by Israel's heads of state.
 He also laid the cornerstone for the new National Library of Israel building adjacent to the Knesset.

 Professional career

-From 1971-1981, Blumberg served in various positions at the Bank of Israel, including serving as deputy foreign trade supervisor and deputy director of the Credit Department.
+From 1971 to 1981, Blumberg served in various positions at the Bank of Israel, including serving as deputy foreign trade supervisor and deputy director of the Credit Department.

-From 1981-1995, Blumberg held several senior positions at United Mizrahi Bank, the fourth largest bank in Israel.
-From 1988-1993 he served as CEO of Tefahot Israel Mortgage Bank, the largest mortgage bank in Israel at that time.
-From 1993-1995, he served as CEO of United Mizrahi Bank.
-From 1995-1998 he served as deputy chairman of the Bank of Jerusalem board of directors and from 1998-2006 as chairman of its board of directors.
+From 1981 to 1995, Blumberg held several senior positions at United Mizrahi Bank, the fourth largest bank in Israel.
+From 1988 to 1993 he served as CEO of Tefahot Israel Mortgage Bank, the largest mortgage bank in Israel at that time.
+From 1993 to 1995, he served as CEO of United Mizrahi Bank.
+From 1995 to 1998 he served as deputy chairman of the Bank of Jerusalem board of directors and from 1998 to 2006 as chairman of its board of directors.
 Blumberg also served as a member of the Bank of Israel's Banking Advisory Committee.

 Blumberg also served as a consultant and representative of foreign banks in Israel.
-From 1997-2000, he served as senior advisor to ANZ Bank for regional activities (Israel, the Palestinian Authority, and Jordan).
-From 2006-2008 he was the Israeli representative of Eurohypo, the largest real estate bank in Europe.
+From 1997 to 2000, he served as senior advisor to ANZ Bank for regional activities (Israel, the Palestinian Authority, and Jordan).
+From 2006 to 2008 he was the Israeli representative of Eurohypo, the largest real estate bank in Europe.

 He previously served as a director of a number of publicly traded companies, including Osem, Bezeq, Africa Israel Investments, Mer Group, U-Bank, and EMI (Mortage Insurance).

-From 1999-2002, he served as arbitrator in a dispute between the State of Israel, the Organization of Post-Primary School Teachers and the Teachers' Union (ארגון_המורים); and from 2006-2008 he chaired the arbitration team in a dispute between the State of Israel, Hadassah, the Women's Zionist Organization of America and the Israeli Medical Association.
+From 1999 to 2002, he served as arbitrator in a dispute between the State of Israel, the Organization of Post-Primary School Teachers and the Teachers' Union (ארגון_המורים); and from 2006 to 2008 he chaired the arbitration team in a dispute between the State of Israel, Hadassah, the Women's Zionist Organization of America and the Israeli Medical Association.

 Since 2008 he has served as chairman of the board of directors of the Israeli Credit Insurance Company (ICIC).